tobykurien/rpi_tablet_os/README.md

 The above gestures can be changed in `~/.config/touchegg/touchegg.conf`

+If you would like to install the latest Firefox (rather than the old ESR version), you can execute the `firefox_install.sh` script from the home directory.
+You will need to run this script regularly to keep Firefox updated.

 ## What the script does

 - Installs the OnBoard on-screen keyboard
 - Installs and configures touchegg (not available by default)
-- Installs the latest Firefox (only the old ESR is available by default) and applies some touch fixes
 - Makes bluetooth audio streaming work
 - Enables hardware acceleration as described in [this article](https://www.dedoimedo.com/computers/rpi4-ubuntu-mate-hw-video-acceleration.html)